matter-labs/zksync-web-era-docs/docs/dev/README.md

 _Note:_ Each account exists in each subtree at the same time, e.g. account can have its funds stored in cold reserve in the zkRollup part and have all trading done on the zkPorter side.

 -->

-The protocol has 5 types of transactions.

-The ones that can only be enacted from layer 1 are:

-- `Deposit`.
-This operation moves funds from an L1 account to an L2 account.
-- `AddToken`.
-This operation adds a native ERC20 token to zkSync.
-You can learn more about native ERC20 tokens [here](./concepts.md#what-is-the-native-token-of-zksync).

-The ones that can be enacted from both layer 1 and layer 2 are:

-- `Deploy`.
-This operation stores the bytecode of the contract in the zkSync network and assigns it an address through which the contract can be accessed.
-- `Execute`.
-This operation executes a smart contract method.
-- `Withdraw`.
-This operation moves funds from an L2 account to an L1 account. _Most likely will be replaced with a special `Execute` call soon._